j-mckerracher/impute-missing-data/README.md

    - Compute a **score** to measure the accuracy of your imputations using the **Root Mean Squared Error (RMSE)**.

 4. **Handling Larger Gaps**:
-   - When faced with larger gaps (e.g., 10+ seconds), simple interpolation may not suffice.
+   - When faced with larger gaps, simple interpolation may not suffice.
 Explore an advanced time-series forecasting model, such as ARIMA or LSTM, to handle these gaps.
 Evaluate how well this method performs compared to simpler approaches.

 ### **Expected Deliverables**:

 1. **Code Implementation**:
-   - Python code that resamples the data set at the provided interval and imputes missing values using at least two different techniques.
+   - Python code that resamples the data set at the one-minute interval and imputes missing values using at least two different techniques.

 2. **Score Calculation**:
    - A function or method that calculates the **RMSE** to evaluate the accuracy of the imputed values compared to known values.